vickynovlani/nops-docs/pages/Workload/MAP/aws-map-tracker.md

 * **Credit % —** Prefilled for you to the typical 25%, however you may edit this if your contract terms state a different discount for standard MAP resources.

 * **Tag Value —** Must be the _exact_ value string from your AWS contract.
 This value should be _mig_ followed by the 5 or 10-digit MAP ID.
-If it's an older MAP contract, you may also use the server-id (typcally d- followed by 9 digits).
+If it's an older MAP contract, you may also use the server-id (typically d- followed by 9 digits).

 * **Additional options —** Select any options for additional MAP incentives specified in your contract, such as Windows optimization or Commercial DB&A